Eurasian otter: Distribution and habitat

-The Eurasian otter is the most widely distributed otter species, its range including parts of Asia and northern Africa, as well as being spread across Europe, south to Palestine.
+The Eurasian otter is the most widely distributed otter species.
+Its range includes Europe, North Africa and parts of Asia as far as the Palestine region.
 Though currently thought to be extinct in Liechtenstein and Switzerland, it is now common in Latvia, along the coast of Norway, in the western regions of Spain and Portugal and across Great Britain and Ireland.
-In Italy, it lives in southern parts of the peninsula.
+In Italy, it lives in the southern part of the peninsula.

 It inhabits unpolluted bodies of fresh water such as lakes, streams, rivers, canals and ponds, as long as the food supply is adequate.
 In Andalusia, it uses artificial lakes on golf courses.
-It prefers the open areas of the streams and also lives along the coast in salt water, but requires regular access to fresh water to clean its fur.
+It prefers the open areas of streams and also lives along the coast in salt water, but requires regular access to fresh water to clean its fur.

 In Syria, the Eurasian otter was recorded in montane creeks in Latakia and Raqqa Governorates and in the lower Euphrates valley in Deir ez-Zor Governorate.

 In western Nepal, its presence was documented at elevations of around 1600 m in Barekot river in Jajarkot District and at 1337 m in Tubang river in Eastern Rukum District.

 In India, it is distributed in the Himalayan foothills, southern Western Ghats and the central Indian landscape.

+In Kyrgyzstan, the Eurasian otter was considered to have disappeared after surveys did not yield any record of a stable breeding population; one Eurasian otter was sighted on the Turuk River in Khan-Tengiri Nature Park in 2025, but it remains unclear whether it was a solitary migrant or evidence of a surviving resident population.